Conveyance Deed vs Sale Deed: Key Differences Every Indian Property Buyer Must Know

 The difference between a conveyance deed and a sale deed is not merely technical – it determines your legal ownership in court.

-If you are buying a flat from a builder, do not accept possession without demanding — and registering — your Conveyance Deed.
+If you are buying a flat from a builder, do not accept possession without demanding and registering your Conveyance Deed.
 If you are buying resale property, ensure your Sale Deed is properly drafted, stamped, and registered at the Sub-Registrar’s office.
+Once your documentation is complete, do not forget to complete property mutation in your name.

 Leave a Comment